plmwong/mock-all-the-things/README.md

 Intro
 -----

 A very basic auto-mocker.
-Currently supports Moq and RhinoMocks.
+Currently supports Moq, RhinoMocks and FakeItEasy as sources for mocks.

 Setup
 -----